facebook/mysql-5.6/_docs/getting-started.md

 The example shows some important features and limitations in MyRocks.
 For limitations, please read [MyRocks Limitations](https://github.com/facebook/mysql-5.6/wiki/MyRocks-limitations) for details.

 * MyRocks data is stored in RocksDB, per index basis.
 RocksDB internally allocates a *Column Family* to store indexes.
 By default, all data is stored in the *default* column family.
 You can change the column family by setting an index comment.
 In this example, Primary Key is stored in the `cf_link_pk` column family, and the `id1_type` index data is stored in the `rev:cf_link_id1_type` column family.
 * MyRocks has a feature called *Reverse Column Family*.
 Reverse Column Family is useful if the index is mainly used for a descending scan (ORDER BY ..
 DESC).
-You can configure the Reverse Column Family by setting "rev:" before the column family name.
+You can configure the Reverse Column Family by setting `rev:` before the column family name.
 In this example, `id1_type` belongs to the Reverse Column Family.

 <br />